-Established 2011, Carol Pacey & the Honey Shakers is notable on the Phoenix local music scene with upbeat, catchy songwriting, big vocals, memorable guitar and bass riffs and pounding drums, it is easy to understand the creation of their own musical genre, “Americana-thrash-pop,” as coined by Phoenix music writer, Mitchell Hillman, formerly of Java Magazine and contributor to Phoenix New Times.
+Established in 2011, Carol Pacey & the Honey Shakers is notable on the Phoenix local music scene with upbeat, catchy songwriting, big vocals, memorable guitar and bass riffs, and pounding drums so it is easy to understand the creation of their own musical genre “Americana-thrash-pop” as coined by Phoenix music writer, Mitchell Hillman, formerly of Java Magazine and contributor to Phoenix New Times.

 Carol followed her heart to Arizona from Maryland and she is definitely glad she did!
 Always with a song in her head, her musical influences span a variety of female & male singers and their songs.
 Carol has her local Arizona loves, of course, as well as loves in classic country, rock, pop, and punk bands from the US and around the world!
 She is often asked where she gets her on-stage energy from and she'll gladly answer that it comes from the audience who is dancing and singing right along!

-10,000 Maniacs (NY), Dramarama (CA), SIRSY (NY), Roxy Gunn Project (NV), Midnight Clover (NV), Pistoleros (AZ), Brian Blush (AZ), Whitherward (CA), New Schematics (TN), The Ditchrunners (WI), Left Lane Cruiser (IN), Banditos (AL), ClusterPluck (MO), Erica Blinn & the Handsome Machine (OH), Val and the Southern Line (TX), the Paragraphs (TX), Life Leone (TX), A House for Lions (TX), Ryan Dishen (TX), Rosie & the Ramblers (TX), Shane Cooley & the Midnight Girls (TX), Greg Schroeder (TX), Deeper Than The Ocean (NY), the Colton and Zara Band (KS), the Less is More (MI), Greg Rekus (Canada), the Stanleys (Australia)
+10,000 Maniacs (NY), Dramarama (CA), SIRSY (NY), Roxy Gunn Project (NV), Midnight Clover (NV), Pistoleros (AZ), Persuaders (AZ), Brian Blush (AZ), Whitherward (CA), New Schematics (TN), The Ditchrunners (WI), Left Lane Cruiser (IN), Banditos (AL), ClusterPluck (MO), Erica Blinn & the Handsome Machine (OH), Val and the Southern Line (TX), The Paragraphs (TX), Life Leone (TX), A House for Lions (TX), Ryan Dishen (TX), Rosie & the Ramblers (TX), Shane Cooley & the Midnight Girls (TX), Greg Schroeder (TX), Deeper Than the Ocean (NY), The Colton and Zara Band (KS), The Less is More (MI), Greg Rekus (Canada), The Stanleys (Australia)

 Ball-A-Palooza, Chandler Block Party, Flannel Ball, Local First Arizona Fall Fest, Lost Dutchman Days, Maricopa Community College Empty Bowls Charity, Melrose on 7th Avenue Street Fair, Phoenix Festival of the Arts, Phoenix Film Festival, Scottsdale Arts Festival, Tempe Music Revival, Tempe Oktoberfest, Third Thursdays Hayden Flour Mill